Welcome to COVIDPlasma.org

 - Yes!
 AABB accredited blood donor centers follow AABB Standards and FDA’s regulations.
 These establishments follow strict rules and regulations to maintain the safety of all involved in the blood donation process.
 AABB-accredited blood centers and hospital blood banks voluntarily adhere to even higher quality and safety standards as part of their commitment to your safety.

 - To locate another blood center near you, use the AABB donor center locator to search by zip code.
-(Note: the results will show blood centers in your region, but not all sites are currently able to collect convalescent plasma)

 Information for Patients: FAQs